-I‘m a gastronomic moron when it comes to the classic French brasserie.
-I really have no idea if the food is any good because I’m too busy side-eyeing the floor tiles, the typefaces, ogling at the glass ceiling and imagining the entire scene exactly as it was 50 or 100 years ago.
-Walk into any of the legendary brasseries of France and it’s the easiest and most efficient way to travel back in time– so who gives a toss about the Tartare?
+I‘m gastronomically-challenged when it comes to the French brasserie.
+The truth is, I really have no idea if the food is any good because I’m too busy side-eyeing the floor tiles, the typefaces, ogling at the glass ceiling and imagining the entire scene exactly as it was 50 or 100 years ago.
+Walk into any of the legendary brasseries of France and it’s the easiest and most efficient way to travel back in time – so really, who gives a toss about the Tartare?
 I met someone who agrees with me; someone who worries about old things and chooses history and heart over trendy modern restaurants boasting the hottest young chefs.
 And that someone is on a mission to revive the golden age of the French brasserie…

 Neglected by the Frenchies, labeled as tourist traps by vitriolic reviewers on Tripadvisor, they’re in need of a bit of rescuing, and John Whelan is that guy.
 An acutely talented Englishman torn between Paris and London, Whelan is the founder of The Guild of Saint Luke, sounding appropriately like the group of knights in shining armour that will save us all from an ugly plastic world.
 His troupe of young artists, architects and artisans work the old fashioned way.
 They restore and redesign historical monuments to make them relevant again for the 21st century, teasing out the soul of a place, ever so carefully.

 Breathing new life into the iconic French brasserie has been an ambition of Whelan for many years, so when he met a restaurateur determined to improve the food and service of some of the biggest-reputation brasseries in the country, John jumped into the role of creative director without hesitation.
 The legendary Brasserie Floderer and Julien are among his list of giants; some of the most beautiful and quintessentially Parisian establishments.